tariq-abdulghani/annotation-driven-dynamic-forms/README.md

   width?: number; // control width in bootstrap grid its value from 1 to 12 style?: string; // inline style no supported yet class?: string; // you can provide your custom css class (not supported yet)

+  enableFn?: (formValue: any) => boolean; // used to enable or disabled field based on form value called if defined to make the field enabled or disabled readonly?: boolean; // used to mark fields as read only works with text and number and dates only
   [x: string]: any;
 }
 interface TextControlMeta extends ControlMetaData {